MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/wctomb-s-wctomb-s-l.md

 ---
 # wctomb_s, _wctomb_s_l

 Converts a wide character to the corresponding multibyte character.
-A version of [wctomb, _wctomb_l](wctomb-wctomb-l.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).
+A version of [`wctomb`, `_wctomb_l`](wctomb-wctomb-l.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).

 ## Syntax